-If the due date for filing a return falls on a Saturday, Sunday or legal holiday, you may file the return on the next business day.
-The term “legal holiday” means any legal holiday in the District of Columbia.
-For a list of legal holidays see Chapter 11 of Publication 15, (Circular E), Employer's Tax Guide.
+If the due date for filing a return falls on a Saturday, Sunday, or legal holiday, you may file the return on the next business day.
+The term legal holiday means any legal holiday in the District of Columbia.
+For a list of legal holidays, see Chapter 11 of Publication 15, (Circular E), Employer's Tax Guide.

-Some employers with small payrolls, including government employers, file an annual return, Form 944 (PDF), instead of Form 941 each quarter.
+Some employers with small payrolls, including government employers, may file an annual return, Form 944 (PDF) instead of Form 941 (PDF) each quarter, if indicated on your Form SS-4 (PDF), Application for an Employer Identification Number.
+Form 944 is designed for employers with an annual employment tax liability of $1,000 or less.
 Form 944 generally is due on January 31 of the following year.
-The purpose of Form 944 is to reduce burden on small business taxpayers by allowing certain employers to file one employment tax return per year to report social security, Medicare, and withheld federal income taxes, and in most cases pay the employment tax with the return.
-Form 944 is designed for employers with an annual liability of $1,000 or less for social security, Medicare, and withheld federal income taxes.
+The purpose of Form 944 is to reduce burden on small employers by allowing them to file one return per year, and in most cases pay the employment tax with the return.

+Calculating the Taxes - The federal income tax withheld and social security and Medicare taxes are added together on Form 941 and Form 944.
 The resulting net tax is the amount of employment taxes you owe for the quarter (Form 941) or the year (Form 944).
-If this amount is $2,500 or more, complete the tax liability for each month in Part 2 of Form 941 (PDF) and Form 944 (PDF), if you are a monthly schedule depositor.
+If this amount is $2,500 or more, complete the tax liability for each month in Part 2 of Form 941 (PDF) and Form 944 (PDF), if you're a monthly schedule depositor.
 If you file Form 941 and are a semiweekly depositor, then report your tax liability on Form 941, Schedule B (PDF), Report of Tax Liability for Semiweekly Schedule Depositors.
 If you file Form 944 and are a semiweekly depositor, then report your tax liability on Form 945-A (PDF), Annual Record of Federal Tax Liability.
-The purpose of Part 2 of Form 941, Part 2 of Form 944, Schedule B (Form 941), and Form 945-A is to show the IRS when you paid your employees and the tax liability for that pay.
-IRS uses this information to determine if you deposited your employment taxes on time.
+The purpose of Part 2 of Form 941, Part 2 of Form 944, Schedule B (Form 941), and Form 945-A is to show the tax liability for that payday.
+The IRS uses this information to determine if you deposited your employment taxes on time.

-Page Last Reviewed or Updated: May 02, 2013
+Page Last Reviewed or Updated: February 27, 2017